akshatkarani/GSoC/index.md

 - Updated FilenameBear to provide multiple patches wherever it cannot guess the naming convention to use.

-- Wrote a tutorial which describes how to write bears which can provide multiple patches.
+- Updated the docs to briefly explain how bears can suggest multiple patches.

 ##### Challenges